mroderick/blog.jekyll/geeks-welcome-to-berlin/index.md

 Luckily there are cash machines everywhere.

-Beware of the fees when getting cash.
+Beware of the fees when getting cash from cash machines.
 If it's not free, you can expect to pay ~€5 per transaction.

 You can find details of the fee structure on every cash machine.
 When in doubt, always get €200 or more to beat the minimum fee.

-### App
+Some issuers of cards offer you to take out cash without fees from any machine, it's probably worth checking if you have one of those.

+### Money - finding cash machines
 I use the [Geldautomat Suche](https://itunes.apple.com/de/app/geldautomat-suche-ihre-kostenlose/id438417025?mt=8) app to find banks in CashGroup (which means I can take out cash without fees).

-You should probably check your cards, and see if there are some that allows you to get cash without fees.
+The app also lists cash machines for non-CashGroup banks.

 ## Getting around